14 Top-Rated Things to Do in Coventry, England

 Music lovers unite at the Coventry Music Museum.
-Filled with memorabilia that follows the Coventry and Warwickshire music scene all the way back to Roman times, you can spend hours in this beloved spot.
-This is the love child of Pete Chambers, a music historian and journalist, and his wife, Julie, and is run by volunteers.
+It's filled with memorabilia that follows the Coventry and Warwickshire music scene all the way back to Roman times.
+You can spend hours in this excellent cultural attraction.
+The vision of local resident Pete Chambers, a music historian and journalist, and his wife, Julie, this must-visit attraction is run by music fan volunteers.

 Whether you like to strum a guitar, bop to the beat, or compose your own songs, this eclectic space is a haven for those who love to feel the rhythm of British sound.
 It features a 2-Tone village with a café and shop; the Coventry Music Wall of Fame; and exhibits celebrating famed musicians such as Johnny Goodison, Delia Derbyshire, The Primitives, John Lennon, and Yoko Ono.

 Ride in the Ghost Town Car or try your hand at creating your own sound in the on-site recording studio.
 Then stick around for a concert, which are often held on weekends.
-The museum also chooses a Band/Artist of the Month to showcase current Coventry-based talent in the underground Knights venue.
+The museum also chooses a band or artist of the month to showcase current Coventry-based talent in the underground Knights venue.